faenrandir/a_careful_examination/content/communications/what_would_it_take_to_believe_in_God.md

 Regardless of their response to the above (which is sort of a dodge, but a fair one given the signs teaching of Jesus), a question that you *can* reasonably answer is: why is the evidence that influences most believers to believe not sufficient for me to believe?
 In other words, why do I set my bar so high for believing in God?
 For me, the answer is:

-* We can demonstrate that the *kinds* of things that most people use to build their faith in God on are either epistemologically questionable or have been demonstrated to be self-generatable (e.g. , see {{ link(text="these", path="/resources-on-faith-spiritual-witnesses-and-epistemology/") }} and especially the [Intervention experiment](https://www.youtube.com/watch?v=ust-pJC-9j8&feature=youtu.be&t=1931)).
+* We can demonstrate that the *kinds* of things that most people use to build their faith in God on are either epistemologically questionable or have been demonstrated to be self-generatable (e.g. , see [these](/resources-on-faith-spiritual-witnesses-and-epistemology/) and especially the [Intervention experiment](https://www.youtube.com/watch?v=ust-pJC-9j8&feature=youtu.be&t=1931)).
 * An argument can be made that [religious faith is not a virtue](https://www.reddit.com/r/mormon/comments/7qv2r4/faith_vs_religious_faith_thoughts_on_faith_hope/).  *For me*, based on the evidence I've been exposed to and sought out, to "choose" to believe in God in spite of this evidence seems like it would be some kind of immoral act (at the very least, not authentic at all).
 To be clear, I'm not certain that some kind of God doesn't exist, but most LDS believers want more than that (they want positive, specific belief[^faith_in_god]).

 God (if he/she/it exists) knows *why* I am skeptical: and it's not because I don't want to believe in God or because I am adulterous in my heart.[^adulterous_heart]